SamuelOrtizV/TrabajoMemoria/README.md

 - Built on TMRL (TrackMania RL) – MIT License.
 - Some agent ideas come from Spinning Up (OpenAI).

-- This repo includes modifications specific to Assetto Corsa.
+## Disclaimer

+Not affiliated with Kunos Simulazioni or Assetto Corsa.
+For educational and research purposes only.

 ## 📝 License